astromerik/erik-static-cv/README.md

 ### Content

 * My fellow students at Code Institude gave a second oppinion of the content and design of the website.
+* My sister, Elin Åström, helped me with proof reading the text on the website.

 ### Media